(Note: The Video above—created some time after the article—is significantly different.)

 What is the time span between verses 26 and 27; between Priscilla and Aquila’s first meeting with Apollos and the believers sending him out with commendation?
 It is reasonable to infer that this does not happen over one or two days—surely it takes time for 1) the disciples get to know someone’s character, and to know (and upgrade) their theology well enough to be willing to commend him to churches, and 2) for Apollos to, now introduced to a small faith-community, to come to “want to go to Achaia” in order to partner with the church there in its ministry to the Jews.
 In fact the language (“When Apollos wanted to go…”) suggests that the idea comes to him after P and A first interact with him.
 All this takes time.

-7. This group of believers in Ephesus connected to Priscilla and Aquila is either a church or the first tributary that will become a church.
+7. This group of believers in Ephesus connected to Priscilla and Aquila is a fledgling church.

 In Acts 18:27 it does not mention “church”, only “adelphoi” (i.e. brothers and sisters).
 However, Luke does not always use the word “church” to describe one.
 Sometimes he merely describes a church community as “the disciples” or “the brothers and sisters.”